Tick Hall

 Tick Hall was a historic house in Montauk, New York, originally built by Stanford White.
-It burnt down in 1997, with only the chimney left standing, and rebuilt by its owner Dick Cavett.
+It burned down in 1997, with only the chimney left standing, and was rebuilt by its owner, Dick Cavett.
 It was reconstructed without written plans or formal architectural photos.

-A documentary film about the rebuilding was directed by Scott Morris, called From The Ashes: The Life and Times of Tick Hall.
-It aired in 2003.
-Tick Hall was one of a group of seven houses designed by the architectural firm of McKim, Mead & White in 1879.
+The house was built by Alexander Ector Orr, who passed it on to his friend Harrison Tweed, who in turn sold it to Cavett.
+Scott Morris directed From The Ashes: The Life and Times of Tick Hall, a documentary film about the rebuilding that aired in 2003.
+Tick Hall was one of a group of seven houses the architectural firm McKim, Mead & White designed in 1879.
 The entire district was added to the National Register of Historic Places in 1976.